alu0101016733/mocha_test_canvas/README.md

 Sometimes when we want to test code that requires for example working with files we have to be sure that the file is loaded before continuing testing, luckily mocha provides this posibility for us.

-As en example I will be using a beforeEach() test function:
+As en example I will be using a beforeEach() test function.
+Note that document is provided in the global scope since our class will use document and look for it there when ot doesn't find it any closer.

 ```javascript
 /*